 In general, the higher the frequency (Hertz) the narrower the working range of Duty Cycle you can control with the solenoids.
 However the higher frequency also tends to deliver a smoother output when it does work repeatedly.

-Percentage (Duty Cycle) Does NOT Equal Flow
+Percentage (Duty Cycle) & Hertz Settings Do NOT Equal Flow Rate

 If our solenoids won't open until we reach 20% Duty Cycle and go full open at 65 to 70%, that means our progressive controller settings are not linear to the solenoid output by no means.
 Monte Smith from NOS has stated that in his tests, with some Trashcans and .036 jets, at 20% Duty Cycle he was flowing 32% of total system flow.
 At 50% Duty Cycle, he recorded 70% of total flow rate, and at 70% Duty Cycle the solenoids went full open and moved the same flow as 100% Duty Cycle.
 Some Trashcans don't respond as well, you might actually see 65% of your total flow rate at only 20% Duty Cycle with some solenoids.

 In order to work around these issues, we have to set our controllers for a Start Percentage (Duty Cycle) based on where they actually work at, such as 25%.
 Then use Timing Retard to kill any additional power, instead of dropping down to a start percentage where the solenoids won't work at.
 We need to realize that when we reach approximately 70% we are likely close to full flowing with many larger solenoids.